CodeYourFuture/blog-challenge/README.md

 ![alt text](blog.png "Blog mockup")

 ### Instructions
 1. Fork this repository.
-You can follow instructions in the [article](https://github.com/Code-Your-Future/guides/blob/master/forking-and-cloning/README.md) and let us know in #class channel if you have any troubles.
+You can follow instructions in the [article](https://github.com/Code-Your-Future/guides/blob/master/forking-and-cloning/README.md) and let us know on Slack if you have any troubles.
 - Write code for the blog.
 Use index.html, style.css, pictures, or other assets.
+You can use mockup of the page on the image above.
+You can extend existing index.html and style.css or use your own.
 - When you are finished, submit Pull Request.